onenameio/support/README.md

 #### Q: What is Onename?

-Think of us as the user directory for Bitcoin.
-We help you get a Bitcoin username and then create a Bitcoin profile.
+Onename is a Blockchain ID registrar and directory service.
+We help you get a Blockchain ID and then create a user profile.
 And the best part is that we do it in a way that puts you in control.

 #### Q: What do you mean I'm in control?